isomerpages/pa-chingay/_chingay50-stories/Ken and Christine.md

 **Hopes and Dreams For Chingay**

 The siblings hope Chingay can grow to the grandeur of the National Day Parade.
-With Chingay 2021 going digital in response to Covid-19 safety protocols, and successfully premiering Computer-Generated Imagery effects and visual elements, the duo hopes that traditional aspects of street performances given a modern twist will engage newer generations of audiences.
+With Chingay 2021 having gone digital in response to Covid-19 safety protocols, and successfully premiering Computer-Generated Imagery effects and visual elements, the duo hopes that traditional aspects of street performances given a modern twist will engage newer generations of audiences.